HelpingHandsProject/Application/README.md

 - Support us financially, so that we can pay server costs and improve the app
 - Test the app once released & report bugs and things that need to be enhanced
 - Translate the app into another language that the app doesn't support yet

+## Individual Screens:

+# FEED IMAGE PLACEHOLDER

+- Users can see people that need help with some task
+- Users can see an approximate distance to the person
+- Users can see a short description what the person needs help with
+- Users can offer their help
+- If the person requesting help is not anonymus, users see their name and profile image
+- Users can search